Areas Of Expertise:

 As Program Lead at AMP, Michael led the Lean Corporate Services (LCS) Transformation initiative, part of the Reinvent AMP 2022 strategic roadmap to simplify the company’s portfolio, reimagine advice, simplify and improve their products, create a leaner business and reinvigorate the organizational culture.
 The engagement over a 14 week period involved identifying and exploring options to transform technology across the HR and Finance domains, guiding AMP through a process to select a fit for purpose ERP platform and provide a recommendation around the best go forward option (BPO vs SI Delivery) and high-level business case.

-As Program Director at Wipro, Michael managed Project Edison, a large-scale delivery opportunity involving the separation of ANZ’s wealth business to IOOF and Zurich.
+As Program Director at Wipro, Michael managed Project Edison, a large-scale delivery opportunity involving the separation of ANZ’s wealth business to IOOF and Zurich and ensure adherence to regulatory requirements as part of the separation.
 Michael positioned Wipro to play a key role on the program, working with onshore and offshore resources and senior Wipro management to optimize the outcome for both ANZ and Wipro.

-As Program Manager at BT Financial Group, Michael managed Project Comet, which was initiated to integrate the Bank’s key customer-facing systems and migrate the Home & Contents insurance portfolio to the new administration system at Allianz.
-With a budget of $52M over 2 years, Michael was responsible for managing a large number of IT delivery teams from estimates through to implementation.
+As Program Manager at BT Financial Group, Michael managed the IT Delivery for Project Comet, which was initiated to integrate the Bank’s key customer-facing systems to the new General Insurance administration system at Allianz.
+With a budget of $52M over 2 years, Michael was responsible for managing a large number of IT delivery teams from estimates through to implementation and involved working with senior stakeholders in both organisations to deliver to fixed timeframes and budget.

 As Project Delivery Executive at Commonwealth Bank of Australia (CBA), Michael managed the Institutional Lending Transformation Program (TRANSFORM).
-With a budget of $43M, involving establishment of a middle office team in Sydney, re-designing the operating model and replacing the core lending platform and migrating the loan book to SAP.
+With a budget of $43M, involving establishment of a middle office team in Sydney, re-designing the operating model and organisation structure and replacing the core lending platform.
 Michael was accountable for overseeing the end-to-end transformation of business processes, the introduction of new technology and realization of benefits as outlined in the Business Case.

 As Project Manager at Westpac Bank, Michael managed the Pinnacle Program, which was a 3-year $150M program focused on transformation of the Bank’s Credit and Lending capabilities (People, Process, Technology) comprising four workstreams – Origination (3 separate releases), MIS (Credit – Basel II Compliance; Operational MIS), Collections and Credit Risk Management.
 During this time, Michael was also responsible for managing the delivery of 2 major components, the Business Banking workflow application (B2B) and automated document generation engine (DocPrep).